SomeProfoundName/harrypotter-frontend-react/README.md

 ## Additional Infomation

-This was a project to learn react.js.
+This was a project to learn react.js. <br>
 This project is still under development and is still being updated.

 ### Socials